A set of four durable tire totes that stand out for their sturdy handles. Easy to cover, store and maneuver tires when not in use. Universal fit.

-Sizing is a big off – if in doubt, choosing a larger size may provide the best fit.
+Sizing is a bit off – if in doubt, choosing a larger size may provide the best fit.
 Material is somewhat thin.

 Seams tend to come loose over time, especially with extensive exposure to harsh weather.
 May not fit very thick tires.

-Set of four covers that works for covering tires that are on vehicles.
-Protects against elements, as they sport a dual layer design that includes and exterior that reflects heat and sun.
+Set of four covers that work for covering tires that are on vehicles.
+Protects against elements, as they sport a dual-layer design that includes an exterior that reflects heat and sun.
 Available in numerous sizes.

 Plastic hooks are difficult to attach.
 Sizes run on the small side, so you may have to order a size up.
 Layers may separate over time.

 Basic and easy to use on parked vehicles.
-Sturdy with dual layers of protection.
+Durable with four layers of protection.
 Ideal for most RV tires.
 Have earned praise from owners for staying put in windy conditions.
-Available in two sizes, in a pack of two.
+Available in seven sizes.
+Includes storage bag.

 Rare size discrepancies have been reported – too tight or too loose fit for some tires.